syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-N> If a column width or a row height is 0, then the column/row is hidden.
+N> If a column width or a row height is 0, then the column or row is hidden.
 N> Column width and row height can also be set in pixels, by using the IWorksheet.SetColumnWidthInPixel and IWorksheet.SetRowHeightInPixel methods respectively.

 ## Auto-Fit Rows and Columns

-XlsIO allows to auto-size the width and height of a cell to fit its content.
+The XlsIO allows to auto-size the width and height of a cell to fit its content.
 This section demonstrates various methods to auto-fit rows and columns of a worksheet.

 ### Auto-Fit a Single Row or Column